 Some also come with built-in phone/tablet chargers that work by either solar or, better still, a combination of solar and USB.

 The inflatable 2-in-1 Luminaid, for example, has been tested in disaster situations, so is a good pick.
 It folds down to virtually nothing, is waterproof and gives up to 50 hours of light (on low) when fully charged.
-About £40 (£20 for the one without phone charger).
+The Luminaid without phone charger is cheaper.
+Perfect for when you need to take to your camping toilet.

 Found under a number of different names, this small lamp has a 4W LED light but is also an 8800mAh power bank too, so you can charge your camera or phone through it.
 You’ll get around 18 hours at full brightness.
-Around £20.
+Waterproof too.
+Larger size available as well.

-We like the Luminoodle too because it’s decorative as a lighting strip you can hang with ties or magnets, and also folds into a bag to work as a table lamp.
+Fairy lights and brightness in one, We like the Luminoodle because it’s decorative as a lighting strip you can hang with ties or magnets, and also folds into a bag to work as a table lamp.
 Bright, rechargeable and can work directly from a USB adaptor in the 12V socket.
+Comes with or without its own powerbank.
+We adore this idea, so much so it topped our article about best camping string lights.

 If you’re an explorer rather than a campsite comfort-seeker, then you’ll want a portable power pack to charge your phone, camera or tablet.